 I also recommend that you check out our list of things to bring to Disneyland so that you are fully prepared.

-Many past Disney parks visitors are familiar with how Fastpasses work.
+Many past Disney park visitors are familiar with how Fastpasses work.
 Although Disneyland has recently offered MaxMass in addition to FastPass, this system is now changing.
 Genie and Genie+ are two new systems that are being offered.

 Genie is a new app that will offer complimentary itinerary and activity suggestions.
 It sounds like a great option for new visitors to the theme parks, and those who are overwhelmed by the planning.